zephyrproject-rtos/net-tools/README.md

 ```
 $ ping6 -I tap0 -c 1 2001:db8::1
 ```
-You can attach wireshark to tap0 interface to see what data is being transferred.
+You can attach wireshark to the tap0 interface to see the data being transferred.

 If building with CONFIG_NET_TCP=y in your project config file, it's possible